alexburky/rflexa/README.md

   * If you like to work from the command-line/terminal, read about setting up [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to work from the command-line.
   * If you like to work within an IDE, search Google for a tutorial on how to setup conda in your respective IDE.
 I recommend [PyCharm](https://www.jetbrains.com/pycharm/download/#section=mac), as it is built entirely for Python development and comes with a thorough [conda setup guide](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html).
 The Community version is free and has been sufficient for my needs.

 rflexa is built on top of the [ObsPy](https://github.com/obspy/obspy/wiki/Installation-via-Anaconda) package, and requires that you have ObsPy installed in order to run properly.
-If you already have ObsPy installed, you can continue to the download the source code from the **src** folder.
+If you already have ObsPy installed, you can continue to the download and use the source code from the **src** folder.